Eczema is a group of skin conditions that cause skin redness and irritation. It can develop anywhere on the body, including the face.

 Over-the-counter and prescription medications can help people manage their itching.
-Doctors and pharmacists can show people the most effective ways to use these products.
+Doctors and pharmacists can show individuals the most effective ways to use these products.

-Healthcare professionals may suggest trying a cooling mask made from rice paper over topical medications or moisturizer for about 30 minutes to relieve symptoms.
+Healthcare professionals may suggest trying a cooling mask consisting of rice paper over topical medications or moisturizer for about 30 minutes to relieve symptoms.
 They may also recommend taking a non-sedating antihistamine 1 hour before a sports event, workout, or other activity, since sweat can worsen eczema.

 Many people with eczema have difficulty sleeping due to itching.
-To alleviate itching, a person can:
+To alleviate itching, a person can try:

-- use topical medications in the late afternoon and early evening to prevent nighttime itching
+- using topical medications in the late afternoon and early evening to prevent nighttime itching

-- use a humidifier to keep household air from becoming too dry
+- using a humidifier to keep household air from becoming too dry

-Wet wraps can be helpful to ease nighttime itching, especially for children and infants.
+Wet wraps can also help ease nighttime itching, especially for children and infants.

 Eczema may cause severe itching in some people, but scratching can make it worse.
-Since it is tough not to scratch, a person should keep their fingernails as short as possible.
+And since it is tough not to scratch, a person should keep their fingernails as short as possible.

 Some people can manage their facial eczema with self-care, but support from a doctor can help others.

-People should see a doctor for eczema on the face if:
+Individuals should see a healthcare professional for eczema on the face if:

 - the itching rarely stops